Unico Connect

 What Is the ROI on an AI Agent Investment?

-Choice Digital: We built a production AI system for Choice Digital that achieved 99.9% transaction accuracy and 60% faster release cycles.
-For a commerce business where transaction errors have direct revenue impact, the accuracy improvement alone justified the investment within the first quarter of operation.
+Choice Digital: We built a production AI system achieving 99.9% transaction accuracy and 60% faster release cycles.

-StayVista: For StayVista, India's leading luxury villa rental platform, we built systems that contributed to a 50% increase in bookings and a 30% reduction in operational costs.
-An AI agent that reduces cost while increasing conversion has an obvious ROI story.
+StayVista: For StayVista, India's leading luxury villa rental platform, we built systems contributing to 50% booking increase and 30% operational cost reduction.

 A Simple ROI Framework

-Time saved per interaction x hourly cost x monthly volume = monthly savings
+Time saved per interaction × hourly cost × monthly volume = monthly savings

-For example: an internal support agent that handles 500 repetitive queries per month, each saving 15 minutes of a team member's time at a blended cost of $40/hour, generates $5,000 in monthly savings.
-At a $30,000 development cost, payback is 6 months.
+Example: an internal support agent handling 500 repetitive monthly queries, each saving 15 minutes of a $40/hour team member's time, generates $5,000 monthly savings.
+At $30,000 development cost, payback is 6 months.

 Frequently Asked Questions